 Mexican Nuevo Peso, known informally as ‘Peso’ is.
 UK debit and credit cards are broadly accepted for payment and in ATM’s – remember to notify your bank before you jet off so they don’t stop your transactions.
 If you take sterling with you, currency can be easily exchanged at Casas de Cambio (currency exchange kiosks, usually open throughout the day) or at the banks.

 In Guatemala, the currency is called the Quetzal and you can exchange US dollars in the larger towns without any troubles.
 ATMs are also available if you prefer to use your card.
-If you are crossing the border to Belize, you’ll be able to change your Quetzales into Belizean Dollars when you leave Guatemala.
-We recommend bringing cash for Belize as ATM’s are not as common here, and sometimes they run out of money or don’t accept certain cards.
+If you’re crossing the border to Belize, you’ll be able to change your Quetzales into Belizean Dollars when you leave Guatemala.
+We recommend taking cash for Belize as ATMs are not as common, and sometimes they run out of money or don’t accept certain cards.
 US dollars are widely accepted here, and you can also get some local cash at the Casa de Cambio (exchange kiosk) or local bank.

 A tip (or propiña) is the best way to show your appreciation for good service in Mexico, Guatemala & Belize.
 It’s usually expected, and a lot of people rely on it to earn their living as the salaries in these countries are very modest.
 It’s customary to leave 10-15% of the bill at a restaurant unless service is already included.
 Porters and bellboys usually get 25-50 pesos for help with the luggage and you can leave the same for housekeeping.
 Taxi drivers usually don’t expect tips.
 We recommend tipping your guide 150-200 pesos per person for a full day trip.